 The cycle in water column temperatures is similar each year.
 In January, the water column is well mixed.
 This condition persists until buoyancy is introduced to the water column either through ice melt or solar heating.
-The very cold temperatures (shown in black in Fig. 7) that occurred in 1995, 1997, 1998 and 1999, resulted from the arrival and melting of ice.
+The very cold temperatures (shown in black in Fig. 8) that occurred in 1995, 1997, 1998 and 1999, resulted from the arrival and melting of ice.
 Shelf temperature during 1999 was the coldest, well below 1995 and 1996, and approaching the cold temperatures of the negative PDO phase of the early 1970s.
 During 1996, ice was present for only a short time in February, however no mooring was in place.
 A phytoplankton bloom occurs with the arrival of the ice pack in March and April.
 If ice is not present during this period, the spring bloom does not occur until May or June, as in 1996, 1998, 2000, and 2001.
 The winter of 2001 was particularly warm, with no ice occurring over the southeastern shelf.
+This section will be updated for 2002 conditions in the fall of 2002.

 Generally, stratification develops during April.
 The water column exhibits a well defined twolayer structure throughout the summer consisting of a 15 to 25-m wind-mixed layer and a 35 to 40-m tidally mixed bottom layer (the cold pool if temperatures are sufficiently low).
 Deepening of the mixed layer by strong winds and heat loss begins in August, and by early November the water column is again well mixed.